marwans200/Arduino_ARGB_Controller/README.md

 They are:

 O (Case Insensitive): RGB Rainbow Spin

-N (Case Insensitive): RGB Rainbow Fade(to Different Colors) B (Case Insensitive): Backlight of the LCD s (Case Sensitive)  : Speed of the Rainbow Spin eg:- s1, s15, s12 c (Case Sensitive)  : Sets the mode to Color Sequence mode and colors must be selected.
+N (Case Insensitive): RGB Rainbow Fade(to Different Colors)

+B (Case Insensitive): Backlight of the LCD

+s (Case Sensitive)  : Speed of the Rainbow Spin eg:- s1, s15, s12

+c (Case Sensitive)  : Sets the mode to Color Sequence mode and colors must be selected.
 Color selection eg:- cr,b Sets the mode to Color Sequence and sets the two colors to Red and Blue.
 Only a few colours are set by me.

 R (Case Sensitive)  : Spin with one color fading to the last led, like a loading icon.
 Also only set colors.
-Use eg:- Rr (Sets to red color), Rb (Sets to blue color), Rg (Sets to green color) q (Case Sensitive)  : Sets the Color Sequence Speed eg:- q1, q65, q75 (q40 is the most optimum value in my opinion) r (Case Sensitive)  : Sets the Speed of the Spin Types eg:- r1, r25, r15 Y (Case Sensitive)  : Sets the mode to Yin Yang Mode. takes two RGB values and makes them spin opposite to each other like the Yin Yang. eg:- Y255,0,0,0,0,255 Sets it to Red and Blue.
+Use eg:- Rr (Sets it to red color), Rb (Sets it to blue color), Rg (Sets it to green color)

+q (Case Sensitive)  : Sets the Color Sequence Speed eg:- q1, q65, q75

+r (Case Sensitive)  : Sets the Speed of the Spin Types eg:- r1, r25, r15

+Y (Case Sensitive)  : Sets the mode to Yin Yang Mode. takes two RGB values and makes them spin opposite to each other like the Yin Yang. eg:- Y255,0,0,0,0,255 Sets it to Red and Blue.
 YR1,G1,B1,R2,B2,G2

 N (Case Insensitive): Changes the preset values. eg:- N0 sets it to custom, N1 Sets it to RGB Spin.

 L (Case Sensitive)  : Sets the LCD message.
 Maximum 32 Characters Allowed.
 16 per line as im using the 1602 LCD. eg:- LHello World! sets it to "Hello World!" without the quotes of course.

 ~ (Case Sensitive)  : Sets the mode to Single LED Spin and a custom RGB color, which is just one LED spinning around the strip. eg:- ~255,0,0 Sets it to Red, ~0,0,255 Sets it to Blue.

 Presets are:-